jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/example.md

 You now have the `Streamline_cache_test` directory in the home directory of the Arm Linux computer.

-The C code for the example you just copied is below.
+The C code for the example is below.

 Study the 2 functions, `xy_loop()` and `yx_loop()`.

 Each function provides the same behavior, but loops through the allocated data arrays in different order.
+You will notice the inner and outer loops are reversed in the functions.

-This results in different cache characteristics.
+This results in different cache characteristics, and you can use function attributed metrics to compare the impact.

 ```C
 /*